FreeApophis/TrueCrypt/Readme.txt

 1) Change the current directory to the root of the TrueCrypt source code.

-2) Configure and build wxWidgets library for TrueCrypt.
-WX_ROOT variable must be set to point to the location of the source code of wxWidgets library.
-   Output files are placed in './wxrelease/' directory.
+2) Run the following command to configure the wxWidgets library for TrueCrypt and to build it:

    $ make WX_ROOT=/usr/src/wxWidgets wxbuild

-3) Build TrueCrypt:
+   The variable WX_ROOT must point to the location of the source code of the wxWidgets library.
+Output files will be placed in the './wxrelease/' directory.

+3) To build TrueCrypt, run the following command:

    $ make

 4) If successful, the TrueCrypt executable should be located in the directory 'Main'.